EE & CE

 2. Why do you have three types of enrollment for different fees?

-3. If I pay $120, can I link with the student I sponsor?
+3. If I pay to sponsor a student ($100+), can I link with the student I sponsor?

 No, we would like to keep who pays and who doesn’t pay anonymous.
 However, you will be able to connect with students from many different countries through the course social media and EdX Edge discussion board.